civican/legisinfo/42-1/bills/C-59/bill_text.md

 ### Section 11

-Subject to section 12, the Minister may, for the **purpose** of **ensuring** transportation security or **preventing** the travel referred to in paragraph 8(1)(b), disclose information **that is** obtained in the exercise or performance of **his or her** powers, duties or functions under this Act, **other than information that is provided under subsection 6(2) or deemed to have been provided under subsection 6(3)**.
+Subject to section 12, the Minister may, for the purpose of ensuring transportation security or preventing the travel referred to in paragraph 8(1)(b), disclose information that is obtained in the exercise or performance of his or her powers, duties or functions under this Act, other than information that is provided under subsection 6(2) or deemed to have been provided under subsection 6(3).

 ### Section 12

-The Minister may enter into a written arrangement with the government of a foreign state, an institution of such a government or an international organization relating to the disclosure of **any** information **that he or she is, under subsection 10.3(2) or** section 11, **permitted to disclose**, and may disclose the list, in whole or in part, to the state, institution or organization **only** in accordance with the arrangement.
+The Minister may enter into a written arrangement with the government of a foreign state, an institution of such a government or an international organization relating to the disclosure of any information that he or she is, under subsection 10.3(2) or section 11, permitted to disclose, and may disclose the list, in whole or in part, to the state, institution or organization only in accordance with the arrangement.

 ### Section 131